chris1111/Dell-Optiplex-790/README.md

 ### Use this program from macOS Catalina and later only!
 ### Also works for many other DELL Optiplex Seriesxx is enough to have Sandy Bridge microarchitecture at least
+- many other PC Sandy Bridge microarchitecture at least
 - For Legacy install/Post Install

 Components: